maxjensen/Computational_Methods_lecture_notes/bm3_markdown.md

 ### Emphasis

 Text can be emphasised as follows:

 - `*Italic* and **Bold**` becomes *Italic* and **Bold**

-To quote test, use `>`.
-For example,
+To quote text, use `>`.
+For example:

 ```
 > Imagination is more important than knowledge.
 >
 > Albert Einstein
 ```

 gives
 > Imagination is more important than knowledge.
 >
 > Albert Einstein

-For manual line break, use
+For a manual line break, use:

 - `<br />`

 ### Headers

-Lines containing headers and document titles begin with hashes.
-More hashes indicate a lower rank:
+Headers and document titles are defined by lines beginning with hashes.
+More hashes indicate lower-ranked headers:

 ```
 # H1